chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

 - This could reflect how people learn a human language - they learn by using it while socializing with other people.
 [Discussion_about_WNTYAD]
 - True learning sometimes requires the person to actually figure things out for themselves.
 [Discussion_about_WNTYAD]
+- Writing new docs or improving old ones is a good way to get started with a language.
+[The_State_of_Things]

 ### How to teach someone something new